Khaspper/Pomodoro_Cafe/README.md

 Wed Sept 3rd 2:18 PM OMG I FINISHED THE TESTS!!!!
 NOW I GET TO IMPLEMENT GOOGLE MAPS API IM SCARED BUT EXCITED AT THE SAME TIME

+Thu Sept 4th 3:25 AM FREAK google maps I don't wanna pay...
+So shout out to Syntax and CJ on youtube I found OpenFreeMaps and I found react-maplibre!!!!
+I so EXCITED